Derpduck/GG2-Map-Archive/README.md

 http://www.ganggarrison.com

 A public library of every Gang Garrison 2 map, including available past versions, correctly sorted by gamemode, with correct and standardized naming.
-Anyone is free to contribute either by posting in the thread, personally contacting me, or directly contributing through github.
+Anyone is free to contribute either by posting in the thread, personally contacting me, or directly contributing through github **(this is preferred)**.
 See https://help.github.com for help.
 Unfinished maps are welcome, however a compiled and playable version is prefered.
 If a map is broken please let me know, and if you can, provide a working version of the map.

 ## Guidelines for Contributing